Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/review/notification-hubs.api.md

 }

 // @public
+export interface NotificationHubJob {
+    createdAt?: Date;
+    failure?: string;
+    failuresFileName?: string;
+    importFileUrl?: string;
+    inputProperties?: Record<string, string>;
+    jobId?: string;
+    outputContainerUrl: string;
+    outputFileName?: string;
+    outputProperties?: Record<string, string>;
+    progress?: number;
+    status?: NotificationHubJobStatus;
+    type: NotificationHubJobType;
+    updatedAt?: Date;
+}

+// @public
+export type NotificationHubJobStatus =
+/**
+* Indicates that the NotificationHubJob was accepted.
+*/
+"Started" |
+/**
+* Indicates that the NotificationHubJob is currently running.
+Depending on the amount of data,
+* a job may stay in this state for several hours.
+*/
+"Running" |
+/**
+* Indicates that the NotificationHubJob was completed successfully.
+Any output
+* will be ready where configured via the NotificationHubJob object.
+*/
+"Completed" |
+/**
+* Indicates that the NotificationHubJob has failed.
+*/
+"Failed";

+// @public
+export type NotificationHubJobType =
+/**
+* Job type to bulk get registrations.
+*/
+"ExportRegistrations" |
+/**
+* Job type to bulk create registrations.
+*/
+"ImportCreateRegistrations" |
+/**
+* Job type to bulk update registrations.
+*/
+"ImportUpdateRegistrations" |
+/**
+* Job type to bulk delete registrations.
+*/
+"ImportDeleteRegistrations" |
+/**
+* Job type to bulk upsert registrations.
+*/
+"ImportUpsertRegistrations";

+// @public
 export type NotificationHubMessage = AppleMessage | AdmMessage | BaiduMessage | BrowserMessage | FirebaseLegacyMessage | WindowsMessage | TemplateMessage;

 // @public